stargatedaw/stargate/src/linux/README.md

 ## Linux
 ### Option 1: Packaging scripts
 ```
+# From the root of the Stargate repo
 # See --help for additional options
 # Create a Debian package, works on Debian, Ubuntu and their derivatives
 scripts/deb.py